 The mission of the Indiana Extension Homemakers is to strengthen families through continuing education, leadership development, and volunteer community support.

-The 4-H Rabbit Project provides youth a fun and hands-on learning experience that develops life skills, as well as teaches valuable information about properly caring for their animal.
-Subjects such as such as general care, nutrition housing, and health care are presented in the curricular materials, through workshops and activities such as Rabbit Ambassadors and in preparation of an exhibit.
-Youth also have the opportunity to develop responsibility, decision-making, nurturing, and communication
+The 4-H Poultry Project provides youth a fun and hands-on learning experience that develops life skills, as well as teaches valuable information about properly caring for their birds.
+Subjects such as such as general care, nutrition housing,& health care are presented in the curricular materials, through workshops and activities such as poultry judging, & in preparation of an exhibit.
+Youth also have the opportunity to develop responsibility, decision-making, nurturing, and communication skills.